dimssass370-tech/websites/shizuku/guide/setup.md

 ## Start Shizuku

-Shizuku supports startup in the following three ways.
+Shizukuadb shell /data/app/~~tMvY14zz-hHccND5qqEKWQ==/moe.shizuku.privileged.api-IxU1EQ72V754rRKyRqtG8g==/lib/arm64/libshizuku.so supports startup in the following three ways.

 ::: tip If you are using GrapheneOS